jaimariev/trice_photo_project/README.md

-Creating a website for a Trice Photography.
+Creating a website for Trice Photography.